approov/quickstart-ios-swift-alamofire/SECRETS-PROTECTION.md

 var secret: String?
 do {
-    try secret = ApproovService.fetchSecureString(key: "your-secret-name", newDef: nil) } catch ApproovError.rejectionError(let message, let ARC , let rejectionReasons ) {
+    try secret = ApproovService.fetchSecureString(key: "your-secret-name", newDef: nil) } catch ApproovError.rejectionError(let message, let ARC, let rejectionReasons) {
     // failure due to the attestation being rejected, the ARC and rejectionReasons objects
     // contain additional information
-} catch ApproovError.permanentError(let message) {
+} catch ApproovError.configurationError(let message) {
-    // A feature has not been enabled using the command line tools } catch ApproovError.networkingError(let message) {
+    // feature has not been enabled using the command line tools } catch ApproovError.permanentError(let message) {
+    // we are unable to get the secure string due to a more permanent error } catch ApproovError.networkingError(let message) {
     // we are unable to get the secure string due to network conditions so the request can
     // be retried by the user later
 } catch {
-    // Unexpected error
+    // unexpected error
 }
 // use secret as required, but never cache or store its value - note secret will be nil if
 // the provided secret name is not defined